brendancooley/gangs/gangs.md

 We observe data on geo-located shootings for $T$ periods, indexed $\left\{ 1, ..., T \right\}$.
 There are three types of shootings that occur in the city -- inter-gang, intra-gang, and non-gang.
 Let $y_i^t$ denote non-gang shootings in district $i$ during period $t$ and $x_i^t$ denote gang-related shootings in the same district-period.
 Non-gang shootings are committed by residents with probability $\eta_i$ and are independent across districts.
 Then, the expected number of shootings in district $i$ is $\eta_i r_i$ with variance $\psi_i = \eta_i (1 - \eta_i) r_i$.^[In other words, non-gang shootings are distributed i.i.d. binomial.]

 Gang-related shootings are determined by the geographic distribution of gang activity and the state of relations between and within gangs.
-We assume the probability a given soldier from gang $k$ is operating in territory $i$ is constant and given by $n_k^{-1}$.
 Members of the same gang sometimes commit violence against one another.
 The probability a member of gang $k$ shoots a member of his own gang during period $t$ is given by $\xi_k^t$.
 Assumption 1 states that the expected likelihood of such violence is non-zero.